DevCycleHQ/AI-Prompts-And-Rules/install-prompts/dotnet.md

 1. Set up user identification logic for your application

-2. Create your first feature flag via the DevCycle MCP and use it in your controllers
+2. **Wait for user guidance** before creating any feature flags or DevCycle Variables - do not create them proactively

-3. Implement proper error handling and logging
+3. Implement proper error handling and logging if needed

-4. Set up targeting rules for different user segments
+4. Help set up targeting rules for different user segments when requested

 ## Helpful Resources